What is an IP Address – How to Hide Your Online Activities

 Use a VPN

 A VPN works in the same manner, but with added security.
 When you connect to a VPN server, it handles all the requests and delivers the relevant web pages to you.
 Data is encrypted until it reaches the VPN server.
 Hence, the ISP cannot see what websites you visit.
 It makes your browsing experience private and lets you spoof your location by connecting to a VPN server in a different country.
+Even if you’re not sure about whether your IP address is changed after connecting to FastestVPN, there is a way for you to check it.

 The fact that internet communication is encrypted means that third parties cannot intervene and sniff your data for valuable information.